Start time is set for 10:00 a.m. CT in Springtown.

 Fiorentino's Hunt Seat team earned numerous accolades in 2011-12, which was highlighted by standout freshman Kaitlin Perry's Honorable Mention All-America honors.
 Perry went 9-3-1 on the season and earned one MVP honor.
 In the classroom, Haley Jacobi earned First Team Academic All-America honors while Callie Selchau and senior Taylor Frederick earned Academic Honorable Mention honors.

-Fiorentino came to Fort Worth following three seasons as an assistant at the University of Georgia where the program captured the overall Varsity Equestrian National Championship twice during her stay.
+Fiorentino came to Fort Worth following three seasons as an assistant at the University of Georgia where the program captured the Overall Team National Championship twice during her stay in 2009 and 2010.
+Fiorentino coached the Bulldogs to be the Hunt Seat National Champion in both 2009 and 2010.
+The Bulldogs were also the SEC Champions in 2009.
 She joined the staff after competing for the Bulldogs from 2004-2007.
-While at Georgia, Fiorentino coached the Bulldogs to the 2010 Hunt Seat National Championship and 2011 Hunt Seat Reserve National Championship.

 In 2010, Fiorentino assumed head coaching duties for the Bulldogs for three months, while UGA coach Meghan Boenig was on maternity leave.
 She also was responsible for all recruiting for the Hunt Seat team as well as adding more than 20 horses to the team herd, including the development of younger horses.

-Fiorentino graduated Summa Cum Laude from the University of Georgia in 2006 with a bachelor's of science in sport business.
+A native of Lloyd Harbor, New York, Fiorentino graduated Summa Cum Laude from the University of Georgia in 2006 with a bachelor's of science in sport business.
 She followed that with a master's degree in sport management in 2007.
-A member of the United States Equestrian Federation, Fiorentino has been a member of various Varsity Equestrian steering committees since 2008.
+A member of the United States Equestrian Federation, Fiorentino has been a member of various NCEA steering committees since 2008.

 Fiorentino married her husband, Ray Serzanin, in June 2011 and welcomed their son, Thomas, in December 2016.